iplot-viz/iplotprocessing/iplotProcessing/README.md

          for some of the mathematical operators `core/Signal` shall implement.
 Basic '+', '*', '-', '/', etc.
     + Aliases can be used for querying the processor to evaluate an expression.
     + If the alias was registered, its valid to query an expression containing the alias.
+    + Processor should request data access to populate the `value` i.e, the Signal object in the key-value based environment.
+    + Need to work on interfacing with data access